FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-data-matrix-recipe.md

 The main purpose of this recipe is:

-> Making self describing tabular data using Frictionless tools instead of dumping Excel files
+> Making self describing tabular data using [the suite of Frictionless specifications](https://specs.frictionlessdata.io/) instead of dumping Excel files

 - ensure that results presented in Excel files or PDF tables are made more open and unambiguous
 - provide an RDF representation